-The Producer Enforcement unit investigated matters concerning industry standards of conduct, consumer protections, and fiduciary duties which comprised the majority of the Division's opened and closed title investigations in 2022.
+The Producer Enforcement unit investigated matters concerning industry standards of conduct, consumer protections, and fiduciary duties which comprised the majority of the Division's opened and closed title investigations in 2023.

-The Division closed two investigations with no action.
-The investigations revealed no evidence of violations of Colorado insurance laws or regulations.
-Through its outreach and compliance efforts, the Division continues to work with industry to address inquiries or other concerns related to the clarification and enforcement of state insurance laws and regulations.
+The Division closed 13 investigations with no action.
+The investigations closed with no action revealed no evidence of violations of Colorado insurance laws or regulations.
+Through its outreach and compliance efforts, the Division continues to work with industry to address inquiries or other concerns related to the clarification, compliance and enforcement of state insurance laws and regulations.